DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/toolbar.md

 # Toolbar Plugin Reference

-A plugin that renders the Scheduler toolbar.
+A plugin that renders the Scheduler's toolbar.

 ## Import